abragad/wp-bsky-autoposter/README.md

 - Suggested default values: source=bsky, medium=social, campaign=feed

 This helps you track traffic coming from Bluesky in your analytics tools.

+## Base URL Override

+You can optionally set a Base URL in the plugin settings.
+If set, the plugin will replace the host part of your post links with the Base URL before adding any UTM or other parameters.
+For example, if your post link is `http://originalsite.com/post-path/` and you set the Base URL to `https://example.com`, the final link will be `https://example.com/post-path/` (plus any UTM parameters if enabled).
+This is useful if your feed exposes an incorrect host or you want to redirect to a different site.

 ## Requirements